Last Updated on November 15, 2022

 Getting good mileage from your car depends on a number of things.
-You can improve your car’s mileage if you keep the tires correctly inflated, maintain the oil level accurately, make sure you have enough air in the gas tank, obey speed limits, drive smoothly and evenly without slamming on brakes or accelerating too quickly.
+You can improve your car’s mileage if you keep the tires correctly inflated, maintain the oil level accurately, make sure you have enough air in the gas tank, checking the brake pads, obey speed limits, drive smoothly and evenly without slamming on brakes or accelerating too quickly.

 Taking care of your car should be your top-most priority, because if you don’t look after your car, it will become junk or scrap quickly.
 If this happened to you, then hopefully it taught you the lesson to treat your next car better.
 Luckily, there are companies like JunkCarMasters to sell your car and you’ll make some cash that can go towards your next car.